kubernetes/enhancements/keps/sig-api-machinery/5073-declarative-validation-with-validation-gen/README.md

 Verifying that a field/type that is migrated is appropriately tested with proper changes to validation_test.go, equivalence testing, etc. will be human-driven enforced in PR review for the related community migration PR.

-Additionally, to aid in ensuring that the validation is identical across current hand-written validation and declarative validations, we will create a runtime check controlled by the `DeclarativeValidation` and `DeclarativeValidationTakeover` feature gates.
+Additionally, to aid in ensuring that the validation is identical across current hand-written validation and declarative validations, we will create a runtime check controlled by the `DeclarativeValidation` and `DeclarativeValidationBeta` feature gates.
 When `DeclarativeValidation` is enabled, both hand-written and declarative validation will be run.
 Any mismatches will be logged and a `declarative_validation_mismatch_total` metric will be incremented.
-The `DeclarativeValidationTakeover` gate controls which result (imperative or declarative) is returned to the user.
+The `DeclarativeValidationBeta` gate controls which result (imperative or declarative) is returned to the user for Beta-stage rules.
-### Introduce Feature Gates: `DeclarativeValidation` & `DeclarativeValidationTakeover`
+### Introduce Feature Gates: `DeclarativeValidation`, `DeclarativeValidationTakeover`, & `DeclarativeValidationBeta`

-Two feature gates were introduced in v1.33 to manage the rollout:
+Three feature gates are involved in the rollout, reflecting the transition to the lifecycle model:

 *   **`DeclarativeValidation`**:  This gate controls whether declarative validation is *enabled* for a given resource or field.
 When enabled, both imperative (hand-written) and declarative validation will run.
-The results will be compared, and any mismatches will be logged and reported via metrics (see `DeclarativeValidationTakeover` below).
+The results will be compared, and any mismatches will be logged and reported via metrics (see `DeclarativeValidationBeta` below).
 The imperative validation result will be returned to the user.
 When disabled, only imperative validation runs.

+*   **`DeclarativeValidationTakeover`**:  Deprecated in v1.36.
+Previously determined whether declarative validation results were authoritative.

-*   **`DeclarativeValidationTakeover`**: The DeclarativeValidationTakeover feature gate is retained as the Global Safety Switch for Beta-stage validation rules.
-It allows cluster admins to disable "newly enforced" validations if regressions are found, forcing them back to Shadow mode (handwritten fallback).
-When `DeclarativeValidationTakeover` is enabled (default for Beta), Beta tags are Enforced.
-When disabled, Beta tags are Shadowed.  `DeclarativeValidationTakeover` has *no effect* if `DeclarativeValidation` is disabled.
+*   **`DeclarativeValidationBeta`**: Introduced in v1.36.
+This feature gate acts as the Global Safety Switch for Beta-stage validation rules.
+It allows cluster admins to disable "newly enforced" validations if regressions are found, forcing them back to Shadow mode.
+When `DeclarativeValidationBeta` is enabled (default for Beta), Beta tags are Enforced.
+When disabled, Beta tags are Shadowed.  `DeclarativeValidationBeta` has *no effect* if `DeclarativeValidation` is disabled.

-#### `DeclarativeValidation` & `DeclarativeValidationTakeover` Will Target Beta From The Beginning
+#### `DeclarativeValidation` & `DeclarativeValidationBeta` Will Target Beta From The Beginning

 Declarative Validation will target the Beta stage from the beginning (vs Alpha).
 Additionally, `DeclarativeValidation` is targeting Beta with `default:true`.
 This is because Declarative Validation is not new functionality, but an alternative implementation of validation, and users should not be able to perceive any changes when swapping hand-written validation with identical declarative validation.
 The feature gate, `DeclarativeValidation`, exists as a safety mechanism in case a mistake is made so that users can turn it off and get back to safety.
 There is prior art for this rationale where other feature gates did not target Alpha as they were not related to new functionality (changing underlying behavior, bugfix, etc.).
 An example of this is the current feature gate `AllowParsingUserUIDFromCertAuth`, which was introduced in Beta as `default:true` as it is not a net new feature but fixes a current issue ([PR](https://github.com/kubernetes/kubernetes/pull/127897), [feature gate](https://github.com/kubernetes/kubernetes/blob/master/pkg/features/versioned_kube_features.go#L228-L230)).

-`DeclarativeValidationTakeover` will default to `false` initially in Beta.
-This way during the initial rollout we can "soak" and verify that the errors produced for a replaced validation rule (handwritten -> declarative) are identical.
-Over time the goal is to flip `DeclarativeValidationTakeover` to be default `true` such that for fields where declarative validation rules exist, they are used as the authoritative validation rule.
+`DeclarativeValidationBeta` will default to `true` initially.
+This is because we want to enable the beta validations by default, but provide a safety switch to disable them if necessary.

+#### Execution & Authority Logic

+Execution and authority are determined by two feature gates (`DeclarativeValidation`, `DeclarativeValidationBeta`) and the resource strategy (`WithDeclarativeEnforcement()`).

+1.  **Execution (Is it running?)**:
+    1. DV runs if `DeclarativeValidation` is Enabled OR the resource uses `WithDeclarativeEnforcement()`.
+    2. Note: Using the strategy ensures New APIs run even if the main gate is disabled.
+2. Enforcement:
+    1.  **Standard Tags:** Always Enforced (Bypasses Beta Gate).
+    2.  **Beta Tags:** Enforced if `DeclarativeValidationBeta` is Enabled.
+Otherwise Shadowed.
+    3.  **Alpha Tags:** Always Shadowed.

 #### Feature Gate Graduation Criteria